Truss hits out at ‘deliberate and malicious’ Russian cyberattack

 The attack on Viasat, while primarily aimed at Ukraine’s forces, had a knock-on effect on personal and commercial internet users, and even wind farms in central Europe.

-The decision to publicly blame Russia for the attacks came as cybersecurity leaders from the Five Eyes intelligence alliance – the UK, US, Canada, Australia and New Zealand – the EU and other allies met at an NCSC conference in Newport.
+The decision to publicly blame Russia for the attacks came as cybersecurity leaders from the Five Eyes intelligence alliance – the UK, US, Canada, Australia and New Zealand – the EU and other allies met at an NCSC conference in Newport, South Wales.

+Meanwhile Prime Minister Boris Johnson is to visit Sweden and Finland on Wednesday as they consider whether to apply for Nato membership in the wake of Russia’s invasion of Ukraine.

+Downing Street rejected suggestions he was seeking to pressurise them into joining the western military alliance as “disinformation”.

 Register for free to continue reading